 - While daily toothbrushing is ideal for your pet, at least get in three to four good brushing sessions per week (using toothpaste specially formulated for them–not human toothpaste)

 - Make sure your dog or cat is on a nutritious diet that is good for their teeth; your veterinarian will help you know what kind of food is best

 - Chew toys are great for scraping plaque off of your dog’s teeth and can be a great supplement to tooth brushing!

 There are many products out there that can help keep your pet’s teeth healthy and breath fresh.
 Talk to your veterinarian about what products they recommend for your dog or cat’s oral hygiene routine!

-Horses get their teeth “floated” a files is ran up and down the horse’s teeth to level them back off from wear!
-It sounds a million times worse then finger nails on a chalk board.
-To bad horses can’t just get crowns when their teeth wear down like humans do.
+Horses get their teeth “floated” a file is running up and down the horse’s teeth to level them back off from wear!
+It sounds a million times worse than fingernails on a chalkboard.
+Too bad horses can’t just get crowns when their teeth wear down as humans do.
 Check out this video and listen to the sound when they do it.